chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

     position: following
 faq:
   items:
-  - q: Do we have to pay for the wine tasting?
-Are there any entrance fees?
-    a: 5 Euros per person entrance fee at Anastasia’s winery, 5 Euros at Kounakis winery and 5 Euros at the Cava Stafylos.
   - q: We aren't big wine connoisseurs but do appreciate it, can we taste any type of wine we wish?
     a: Yes of course.
   - q: Is there a requirement that we purchase a certain amount of wine?
     a: No you don't have to purchase any amount of wine.
   - q: How we get information about the wines we taste?
     a: You will get detailed info on every winery from the wine makers while you taste the wines.
   - q: Do we get drunk at the end of the tour?
     a: No, you don't get drunk, we never had drunk clients.
   - q: What is Rhodes known for, in terms of food / beverage and souvenirs?
 What's